December 21, 2025

 - What it is: A bright red food dye.

-- The Source: It is made by crushing pregnant female cochineal insects.
+- The Source: It is made by crushing pregnant female insects.

-- Halal Status: Considered Haram by the majority of Islamic scholars (Hanafi, Shafi’i, Hanbali), though permitted by some Maliki scholars.
-It is heavily used in red candies, strawberry yogurts, and juices.
+- The Ruling: It is considered Haram by the majority of Islamic scholars.
+You will find it heavily used in red candies, strawberry yogurts, and juices.

 - Read our deep dive: The Shocking Truth About E120.